Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Introduction

 \section{Introduction}

 Parametrized partial differential equations (PDEs) arise in a wide range of scientific and engineering applications, including uncertainty quantification, optimization, and control, where one must repeatedly solve the same PDE for many different parameter values \cite{hesthaven2016certified,quarteroni2015reduced}.
 High-fidelity discretizations such as finite element, spectral, or finite difference methods can be prohibitively expensive in this many-query context.
-The reduced basis (RB) methods \cite{hesthaven2016certified,quarteroni2015reduced} address this challenge by constructing, in an expensive offline stage, a low‐dimensional approximation space tailored to the solution manifold, and then performing online solves in this reduced space.
-Since the online solves are performed in a reduced space, they are often significantly more efficient than solving the full PDE directly.
+The reduced basis (RB) methods \cite{hesthaven2016certified,quarteroni2015reduced} address this challenge by assuming that the solution manifold can be well approximated by a low-dimensional linear subspace of the solution space.
+In an expensive offline stage, RB methods construct a reduced approximation space (typically from high-fidelity snapshots); in the online stage, they compute solutions by solving the governing equations projected onto this reduced space.
+Because the online solves involve only a small number of degrees of freedom, they are often significantly more efficient than solving the full PDE directly.

 While the standard RB methods can yield significant speedups, they still require the solution of algebraic systems at the online stage.
 This step can remain computationally demanding, particularly when the underlying PDE is nonlinear.
 Non‐intrusive RB approaches reduce computational cost during the online stage by replacing the traditional solver with a regression model that is constructed in the offline stage and directly maps parameters to RB coefficients.
 While noting that early works employ conventional interpolation methods (see, e.g., \cite{casenave2015nonintrusive,xiao2016non}), our focus here is on more recent developments where trained neural networks (NN) are utilized to predict RB coefficients from parameters (see, e.g., \cite{hesthaven2018non,wang2019non,chen2024gpt}).
-While efficient, these non-intrusive methods rely on a surrogate model constructed entirely during the offline stage.
-Consequently, if the surrogate lacks sufficient accuracy or generalizes poorly, it may result in unreliable solution predictions, with no correction mechanism available during the online stage.
-To address this limitation, we propose a two-stage machine learning-based RB framework, which builds upon the non-intrusive RB approach while employing an online adaptation to enhance the solution for a given parameter value.
-In this novel approach, a non-intrusive surrogate model is trained in the offline stage and then refined in an unsupervised manner during the online phase to improve prediction accuracy.
-Importantly, the online refinement process is designed to remain computationally efficient, maintaining the low-cost advantage of non-intrusive RB methods.